shreyvish5678/Generative_Adversarial_Network/README.md

 Then install the requirements:
 `pip install -r requirements.txt`

+After that, install jupyter
+`pip install jupyterlab`

-Then assuming you have jupyter installed, you can open up the notebook with:
+Then, you can open up the notebook with:
 `jupyter notebook GAN_Tutorial.ipynb`

 The pre-trained models are also in the repository included as `generator.h5` and `discriminator.h5`